shellqiqi/SICPExercise/README.md

-# SICPExercise
+# SICP Exercise

 The source code can be compiled by Racket.
-If nothing else, it can apply to all scheme compilers.
+If nothing else, it can apply to all scheme compilers after some revisions.

 - [Chapter 1](/Chapter 1)